MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/monitor-office-compatibility-and-deployments-by-using-telemetry-dashboard.md

 ![A screenshot of the Telemetry Dashboard COM add-in error message.](../images/ORK_Telem_COMAdd-inNotEnabledErrorMessage.png)

-To resolve this issue, enable the Telemetry Dashboard COM add-in that is available in Office 365 ProPlus, Office Professional Plus 2019, Office Standard 2019, Office Professional Plus 2016, and Office Standard 2016.
+To resolve this issue, enable the Telemetry Dashboard COM add-in that is available in Office 365 ProPlus, Office Professional Plus 2019, and Office Professional Plus 2016.

 ### To enable the Telemetry Dashboard COM add-in